Baby Alpaca In The Kitchen: Waiting For Florence On The Farm

 hide caption

-McKee (left) and Breindel discuss preparations for Hurricane Florence while McKee's baby alpaca Xanadu tags along.
+McKee (left) and Breindel discuss preparations for Hurricane Florence while Xanadu tags along.

 Madeline Gray for NPR

-Despite the animals' often traumatic pasts, McKee goes on, "they have become very, very comfortable here and are stressed when they leave."
-Part of the animals' routine includes having a neighbor come to the farm to feed them twice a day which will happen even during the storm.
+Although the animals have often traumatic pasts, McKee continues, "they have become very, very comfortable here and are stressed when they leave."
+Part of the animals' routine includes having a neighbor come to the farm to feed them twice a day, which will happen even during the storm.
 McKee will head home with Xanadu in tow to wait out the hurricane with her family.

-McKee and her staff worked non-stop to ensure the farm is prepared.
-They microchipped many of the animals, put identification tags in their manes and tails, ordered a two weeks supply of food, have geothermal water troughs that refill automatically, have removed any additional debris from around the farm, and made all of the animals' shelters more secure.
+McKee and her staff worked nonstop to ensure the farm is prepared.
+They microchipped many of the animals, put identification tags in their manes and tails, ordered a two-week supply of food, have geothermal water troughs that refill automatically, have removed any additional debris from around the farm and made all of the animals' shelters more secure.

 Madeline Gray for NPR